davidkhala/Microsoft/Entra/service-principal.md

+# Service Principal

+App registrations

-# System-assigned Managed Identity (SAMI)
+## System-assigned Managed Identity (SAMI)
-- SAMI works like a service account or service-principal.
+- SAMI is a type of Service Principal??
-- aka. 托管标识
+- aka. 托管标识, Azure Managed Service Identity (MSI)

 grant access to resource such as Azure Subscription
 1. In each resource, go the left panel `Access Control (IAM)`